writerror/writerror/_posts/2016-12-05-at-daggers-drawn-with-the-existent-its-defenders-and-its-false-critics.markdown

 <hr>

-Translated from Italian by Jean Weir in collaboration with John Moore and Leigh Stracross.
-Original title: “Ai ferri corti con l’esistente, i suoi difensori e i suoi falsi critici”
+Originally published in 1998 by the Italian publishing project "NN" under the title "Ai ferri corti con l’esistente, i suoi difensori e i suoi falsi critici."
+This critique of various forms of resistance in the age of globalization was translated by Jean Weir in collaboration with John Moore and Leigh Stracross and first published in English as At Daggers Drawn by Elephant Editions in 2001.